jwright/codecation-2017/README.md

 ### Total travel per person ~ $950/per person

 We could reduce this if we do not stay in Vancouver.
 But it's Vancouver.

+# Plan `Stay Married`

+This plan (which does not skip family time for Easter) is to take a codecation from April 19th - April 26th, which lines up with [DeconstructConf](http://deconstructconf.com/).
+We will work on our projects from April 21st - April 26th after attending the conference on April 20 - 21.

+The conference is in Seattle, WA.
+The plan is to fly from DTW to Seattle, WA for the conference for a few days, and then take a train from Seattle, WA to Vancouver, WA before taking a train back to Toledo, OH.

+## The Dates

+* April 19th - Departure from Toledo
+* April 19th - April 21st - Stay in Seattle (Deconstruct Conference)
+* April 21st - Travel from Seattle to Vancouver by train
+* April 21st - April 24th - Stay in Vancouver
+* April 24th - April 26th Travel from Vancouver to Chicago by train
+* April 26th - Travel from Chicago to Toledo by train

+## Travel

+### Airline from Toledo to Seattle

+### Seattle stay

+### Train from Seattle to Vancouver

+### Vancouver stay

+### Train from Vancouver to Chicago

+### Train from Chicago to Toledo

+## The Benjamins